New Rules Playing Music On Twitch

-A ban on the use of music would not be a big problem for streamers, if musicians were allowed to use their tracks.
-It is clear that not everyone will benefit from it, but some people could use the extra PR.
+A ban on the use of music would not be a big problem for streamers if musicians were allowed to use their tracks.
+Not everyone will benefit from it, but some people could use the extra PR.
 Such famous artists as T-Pain and Drake stepped into the streamers' side and were allowed to use their tracks in broadcasts for free.

 What Are the Rules?

 It's like YouTube here - don't use other people's tracks without special permission.
 User videos go through the appropriate scanning process, and if someone else's music lasts more than 15 seconds and the owner of the video doesn't have a special license, the video can be removed from public access altogether without the possibility of recovery and after several such violations, the channel may be permanently blocked.

 If you post examples of hate speech or aggressive behavior as part of educational outreach, you need to make your intentions clear in advance.
 Examples include news articles, documentaries, and the like.